 - Experienced advisers can help plan your academic program and answer questions about the various aspects of applying to dental school.

-- Enroll in a pre-professional program’s group with resources and information about upcoming events, opportunities, and deadlines.
+- Enroll in a Canvas pre-professional group with resources and information about upcoming events, opportunities, and deadlines.

 - Consider membership in departmental academic honor societies, such as Beta Beta Beta (biology) or the Pre-Dental Students Club.

-- Coursework is helpful in preparing for the Dental Admission Test (DAT), which students typically take after the junior year.
+- Coursework is helpful in preparing for the Dental Admission Test (DAT), which students typically take after the junior or senior year.